rleslie1015/kansha-be/README.md

 **If you are having an issue with the existing project code, please submit a bug report under the following guidelines:**

--   Check first to see if your issue has already been reported.
+-   Cck first to see if your issue has already been reported.
--   Check to see if the issue has recently been fixed by attempting to reproduce the issue using the latest master branch in the repository.
+-   Cck to see if the issue has recently been fixed by attempting to reproduce the issue using the latest master branch in the repository.
--   Create a live example of the problem.
+-   Cate a live example of the problem.
--   Submit a detailed bug report including your environment & browser, steps to reproduce the issue, actual and expected outcomes, where you believe the issue is originating from, and any potential solutions you have considered.
+-   Smit a detailed bug report including your environment & browser, steps to reproduce the issue, actual and expected outcomes, where you believe the issue is originating from, and any potential solutions you have considered.

 ### Feature Requests